McKinnon’s 26-yard run in OT lifts Chiefs over Texans 30-24

 The Chiefs piled up 502 yards to set a franchise record with their 19th straight game with at least 300 yards, and it was their ninth in a row with more than 400 yards.

-Travis Kelce had 102 yards receiving and JuJu Smith-Schuster had 88 yards receiving for the Chiefs.
+Travis Kelce had 102 yards receiving and Smith-Schuster had 88 yards receiving for the Chiefs.

 Houston cashed in on the mistake when Mills threw a 12-yard TD to Jordan Akins on third down to make it 21-16.